Climbing Rope Length Calculator

 Can I cut my rope to make it shorter?

 Yes.
 If the ends of a rope are worn or damaged, trimming them is safe and common practice.
-Use a hot knife or rope cutter designed for this purpose to cut and melt-seal the end simultaneously — an unmelted end will fray quickly.
+Use a hot knife or rope cutter designed for this purpose to cut and melt-seal the end simultaneously.
+An unmelted end will fray quickly.
 After cutting, mark the new length clearly with tape or a permanent marker on the rope bag.
 A cut rope remains safe to use if the removed section was undamaged.

 How does rope diameter affect the required length?